Lower Thames Crossing: Environmental impact

 The Woodland Trust opposes the project and expects twelve ancient woodlands and fifteen veteran trees to be close to or within the development boundary.
 Some of these are within the Shorne and Ashenbank Woods, a Site of Special Scientific Interest.
 However, the Trust states that Highways England have not disclosed how many habitats will be affected by the project, and calls for them to release this information.
 Highways England say that new trees will be planted to compensate for the lost ancient woodlands, which "is not a direct replacement for lost or damaged trees or woodland".

 Essex Wildlife Trust is also opposed.
 The Trust acknowledges that a bored tunnel avoids direct impact on the wetlands and coastal habitats of the Thames estuary, but states that habitats will be destroyed at the site of the northern entrance to the tunnel.
 It states that the project will fragment habitats and the noise and light pollution it causes will reduce the remoteness and tranquility of the area.
 The Trust is also concerned that the project will increase car dependency and induce demand, and that as a result it will not decrease congestion and will lead to increased carbon dioxide emissions.

+Transport Action Network is also opposed.
+Their report, Essex-Kent Superlinks, suggests sustainable alternatives to the Lower Thames Crossing that could bring better results at a fraction of the cost.

+The Thames Crossing Action Group has been campaigning against the scheme since 2016.
+They have compiled an A-Z of the impacts the Lower Thames Crossing would have, and describe how the scheme is not fit for purpose.

 Traffic modelling by Highways England predicts that constructing the Lower Thames Crossing would reduce the number of cars using the Dartford Tunnel.
 However, the total number of cars crossing the Thames (via the Lower Thames Crossing and the Dartford Tunnel) would increase.
 In addition to this, modelling predicts that the Dartford Tunnel would still be operating above capacity.

 Mitigation

 Highways England have stated that the road will be the "most environmentally sustainable road project delivered in the UK".
 Proposed landscaping and mitigation includes planting over 260 hectares of woodland, converting farmland to new habitats and building green bridges across the road.
+In 2024, Forestry England started developing Hole Farm Community Woodland, near Brentwood, Essex, as a 100 acre woodland and visitor centre in conjunction with National Highways as part of the planned mitigation.